MCDReforged-Towhee-Community/MCDReforged-Docker/README.md

 This image does not contain the common linux packages, and only contains the minimal packages needed to run MCDReforged and your server.

+Compare the size of the default image, this image is reduced by about `500MB`

 ## `<version>-slim-plus`

 This image is based on `<version>-slim` and installed the same plugins as `<version>-plus`.